abdulsamie10/Library-Management-System/README.md

 User Authentication: The system provides a login option for both admins and students, protected by a password.

 # Admin Functions:
-  a.
-Add a book to the system: The admin can add new books to the library.
+  1. Add a book to the system: The admin can add new books to the library.
-  b.
-Edit the details of the book: The admin can edit the title and author of a book using its ISBN number.
+  2. Edit the details of the book: The admin can edit the title and author of a book using its ISBN number.
-  c.
-View the status of books: The admin can view the list and availability of books in the library.
+  3. View the status of books: The admin can view the list and availability of books in the library.
-  d.
-View enrolled students: The admin can view the list of students registered in the system, sorted by their roll numbers.
+  4. View enrolled students: The admin can view the list of students registered in the system, sorted by their roll numbers.
-  e.
-View student balance: The admin can view the account balance of a specific student.
+  5. View student balance: The admin can view the account balance of a specific student.

 # Student Functions:
-  a.
-Create an account: A new student can register by providing their roll number, name, and initial deposit.
+  1. Create an account: A new student can register by providing their roll number, name, and initial deposit.
-  b.
-View balance: Students can view their account balance.
+  2. View balance: Students can view their account balance.
-  c.
-Deposit amount: Students can deposit money into their accounts.
+  3. Deposit amount: Students can deposit money into their accounts.
-  d.
-Issue a book: Students can issue books from the list of available books.
+  4. Issue a book: Students can issue books from the list of available books.

 Account management: The system supports up to 20 students, who pay $20 for account opening and $30 as a security deposit.
 Students can issue any book for $2 for a 10-day period.
 Fines are imposed for late returns as per the specified rules.